Fly Fishing For Trout: 39 Tips For More Trout

 If it’s a nymph, something simple like a Prince Nymph, a Frenchie Nymph, or a Rainbow Warrior are good options that seem to work often.

-Having an assortment of dry flies, big and small is a good option, and local fly shop employees should be able to make some recommendations.
+Having an assortment of dry flies and nymphs, big and small, is a good option, and local fly shop employees should be able to make some recommendations.

 Click the link for 29 of my most effective flies for trout.